 What is Green Curry?

-The green color in the curry paste from fresh green chilies, hence the name green curry.
-Here are the complete list of ingredients:
+The green color in this curry comes from the main ingredient in the green curry paste, which is fresh green chilies, hence the name green curry.

 - Fresh green chilies